Shapedsundew9/egp-physics/docs/binary_history_probability_buffer.md

 ## Minimal Weight State Position

-If a 0.0 probability is not desirable even for entries that would have all 0 consideration histories the minimal weight state position may be set, __0 <= mwsp < N__.
-When the weight of an entry is calculated the state in position __mwsp__ is treated as True regardless of its actual value.
-Typical use for this parameter is to set it to N-1 resulting in random selection if all histories are 0. __mwsp__ may be set or disabled (by setting it to a negative value) at any time.
+If a 0.0 probability is not desirable even for entries that would have all 0 consideration histories the minimal weight state position may be set, __mwsp = True__.
+When the weight of an entry is calculated the state in the last consideration position is treated as True regardless of its actual value resulting in random selection if all histories are 0. __mwsp__ may be set or cleared at any time.

-In the event __mwsp__ is disabled
+## Precision

+Using the default weight and probability functions if log2(I) + log2(2N/3) > 56 the smallest weights (oldest states in the consideration history) may have no influence due to the maximum precision that can be held in a 64 bit float.
+The results will still be accurate to 64 bit float precision but there will be needless calculation and storage (if N == L).

 ## Defering Weight Calculations